edelstone/tints-and-shades/README.md

 ## Calculation method

 The given hex color is first converted to RGB.
-Then each component of the RGB color has the following calculation performed on it, respectively.
+Each RGB component is then calculated independently as follows:

 - **Tints:** `New value = current value + ((255 - current value) x tint factor)`
 - **Shades:** `New value = current value x shade factor`